The Greek Slave: Versions of the artwork

-In 2004, Vermont Governor James Douglas ordered the removal from his office of a small lamp replicating the artwork, citing fears that schoolchildren might see it.
+In 2004, Vermont Governor Jim Douglas ordered the removal from his office of a small lamp replicating the artwork, citing fears that schoolchildren might see it.

 Artist and Agent Relationship

 By the end of the tour, Miner Kellogg was quite depleted after frequently traveling, and it had taken a toll on his relationship with Hiram Powers.
-There had been frequent disputes over traveling expenses and battles over ownership of the sculpture (Pohrt 2016, 195).
-It could have been argued that Kellogg felt entitled to more compensation than he had received after traveled across the continental U.S. for nearly 5 years.
+There had been frequent disputes over traveling expenses and battles over ownership of the sculpture.
+It could have been argued that Kellogg felt entitled to more compensation than he had received after traveled across the continental U.S. for nearly five years.
 It could have also been fair to say that the agent had grown attached to the sculpture.
-There was an underlying resentment between the two men because Kellogg had dedicated so much of his life to the work’s success.
+There was an underlying resentment between the two men because Kellogg had dedicated so much of his life to the work's success.
 Additionally, there were outstanding issues such as a lawsuit with the Pennsylvania Academy over exhibition proceeds.
 Powers himself did not receive the contested money from the Pennsylvania Academy until 1858, after several additional court rulings.
-This issue caused negative press, and these issues might have been avoided if Kellogg had negotiated more skillfully (Pohrt 2016, 196).
+This issue caused negative press, and these issues might have been avoided if Kellogg had negotiated more skillfully.
 This lawsuit only served to deepen the growing rift between the two men because each felt that they were slighted by the other.
 Ultimately, their relationship fell apart due to their financial differences, legal disputes, and shared legacy of The Greek Slave.